Clinical Neurophysiology Fellowship Program

 - EMG/Neuromuscular lecture series covering EMG and nerve conduction basics, ultrasound utility in different neuromuscular diseases and other clinical neuromuscular topics (Every Friday, 10am-12 pm).

-- Epilepsy/EEG lecture series covering EEG basics, seizure types and different semiology, neurodiagnostic studies in epilepsy, antiseizure medication, neuropathology in epilepsy, neuroimmunology in epilepsy, genetics in epilepsy, epilepsy and movement disorders, and other interesting clinical epilepsy topics.
+- Epilepsy/EEG lecture series covering EEG basics, seizure types and different semiology, neurodiagnostic studies in epilepsy, epilepsy surgery and neuro stimulation devices, antiseizure medication and mechanisms of actions, neuropathology in epilepsy, epilepsy in women and children , neuroimmunology in epilepsy, genetics in epilepsy, epilepsy and movement disorders, and other interesting clinical and updated epilepsy topics.

 - Weekly epilepsy surgery conference (Every Monday, this is a joint conference with pediatric epilepsy).